 THEORETICAL KNOWLEDGE

 WHEEL SKI

 1. Equipment

 W.1.1 Personal equipment for the flight S.1.1 Personal equipment for the flight

 W.1.2 Aircraft equipment for the flight S.1.2 Aircraft equipment for the flight

 2. Take-off techniques

-W.2.1 Technique for approach and landing on a S.2.1 Technique for approach and landing on
+- S.2.1 Technique for approach and landing on

 mountain surface a mountain surface

 S.2.2 Landing technique on skis

-W.2.2 Rolling techniques of the aircraft on ·
+S.2.3 Rolling techniques of the aircraft on skis

 various runway profiles about the snow nature

 W.2.3 Take-off technique S.2.4 Take-off technique on surfaces covered

 with snow

-W.2.4 Aircraft and engine performances about · · · · · · · · · · · · · · · · · · ·
+S.2.5.
+Aircraft and engine performances about

 altitude altitude

 3. Rules

 W.3.1 Mountain rating S.3.1 Mountain rating

 W.3.2 Overflight rules S.3.2 Overflight rules

 W.3.3 Surfaces classification S.3.3 Surfaces classification

 W.3.4 PIC responsibilities S.3.4 PIC responsibilities

-S.3.5 Responsibilities of the surface manager
+W.3.5 Responsibilities of the surface manager S.3.5 Responsibilities of the surface manager

 W.3.6 Flight plan S.3.6 Flight plan

 S.3.7 Certification of the ski mounted

 aeroplanes

 4. Meteorology

 W.4.1 Movements of the air mass S.4.1 Movements of the air mass

-S.4.2 Flight consequences
+W.4.2 Flight consequences S.4.2 Flight consequences

-W.4.3 Relief effect on the movement of the air
+W.4.3 Relief effect on the movement of the air S.4.3 Relief effect on the movement of the air

 masses masses

 W.4.4 Altimetry S.4.4 Altimetry

 5. Human Performance and Limitations

 W.5.1 The cold S.5.1 The cold

 W.5.2 The food S.5.2 The food

 W.5.3 The hypoxia S.5.3 The hypoxia

 W.5.4 The radiance S.5.4 The radiance

 W.5.5 The thirst S.5.5 The thirst

 W.5.6 The tiredness S.5.6 The tiredness

 W.5.7 Turbulence effects in altitude S.5.7 Turbulence effects in altitude

 6. Navigation

 W.6.1 Progress of the flight S.6.1 Progress of the flight

 W.6.2 Dead reckoning S.6.2 Dead reckoning

 W.6.3 The path over the relief S.6.3 The path over the relief

 W.6.4 Progress in the valleys S.6.4 Progress in the valleys

-W.6.5 Detection of obstacles (high voltage geS.6.5 Detection of obstacles (high voltage lines
+W.6.5 Detection of obstacles (high voltage S.6.5 Detection of obstacles (high voltage lines,

 lines, chairlifts, cables, etc.). chairlifts, cables, etc.)

 7. Specific items

 S.7.1 Knowledge of the snow and assessment

 of the snow nature in-flight

 S.7.2 Knowledge of the glacier

 S.7.3 Life of the glacier

 S.7.4 Formation of the cracks

 S.7.5 Snow bridges

 S.7.6 Avalanches

 8. Survival

 S.8.1 Ways of survival (psychological aspects)

 S.8.2 Use of the equipments

 S.8.3 Removal of snow from the aircraft

 S.8.4 Building of a shelter

 S.8.5 How to eat and feed

-FLIGHT INSTRUCTION

-FLIGHT INSTRUCTION
+FLIGHT INS STRUCTION

 WHEEL SKI

 I Navigation

 W.I.1 Flight techniques in the valleys S.I.I Flight techniques in the valleys

 W.I.2 Flight over mountain passes and ridges S.I.2 Flight over mountain passes and ridges.

 W.I.3 U-turn in narrow valleys S.I.3 U-turn in narrow valleys

 W.I.4 Choice of the flight path of aerology S.I.4 Choice of the flight path of aerology

 W.I.5 Map reading S.I.5 Map reading

 II. - Arrival and reconnaissance